-Recommendations 3.1, 3.2.
-3.3 and 3.4
+Recommendations 3.1, 3.2, 3.3 and 3.4 - Values, Code of Conduct, Whistleblower Policy and Anti-bribery and Corruption Policy

 Recommendations 3.1, 3.2, 3.3, and 3.4 of the ASX Corporate Governance Principles emphasise the importance of establishing and implementing robust policies and procedures to promote ethical conduct, whistleblower protection, and anti-bribery and corruption measures within the organisation.
 The Company's Code of Conduct, Whistleblower Policy, and Anti-Bribery and Corruption Policy for its Directors, senior executives, employees, and contractors are available on the Company's website.
 These policies provide guidance on expected behaviours, values, and reporting mechanisms.